 - Dating violence does not include act covered under the definition of domestic violence.

-Individuals who are victims of Domestic Violence in New York may seek a civil Order
+Individuals who are victims of domestic violence in New York State may seek a civil

-of Protection through Family Court.
-Criminal Orders of Protection may be issued if
+order of protection through Family Court.
+Criminal orders of protection may be issued

-criminal charges are filed and an arrest is made.
-For more information, refer to Section
+if criminal charges are filed and an arrest is made.
+For more information, refer to

-Stalking includes the concept of cyber-stalking, which is a form of stalking utilizing
+Stalking includes the concept of cyber-stalking, which is a form of stalking using

 any type of electronic or social media to pursue, harass, threaten or make unwelcome

 contact with another person.

 6) Attempted act

 Attempts to commit sexual or gender-based misconduct are also prohibited under this